afraenkel/course-fairness-webpage/index.md

 ## Weekly Reading Responses

-Each week, complete the reading assignment and write your response to the given prompt by Mondays at 11:59PM.
+Each week, complete the reading assignment found in the [schedule](#schedule) and write your response to the given prompt by Mondays at 11:59PM.

 Upon submission of the reading response, you must complete your assigned peer review by the following Wednesday at 11:59PM.
 These assignments are graded on a 0-2 scale.

 *Grade: 20% of Total*